nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Icons & labels used in this guide:

-💡 - Indicates a tip that may be useful to you.<br>
+💡 - indicates a tip that may be useful to you.<br>
 ⚠ - indicates a warning that you should take note of.<br>

 _Italic_ - Indicates that the content is a component.<br>